DouglasJost/djost-aspnetcore-webapi-app/README.md

 * Added Azure Key Vault Service to retrieve OpenAI API and Azure AI Services API keys.
 Program.cs adds Azure Key Vault configuration.
 The key vault URL is stored in a local machine environment variable.

 * Added and enabled a CORS (cross-origin requests) policy to allow HTTP GET, POST, ... requests from local Angular development environment.
 Program.cs adds the CORS policy, then enables CORS middleware.

+* Added Azure SQL Server and Azure SQL database for MusicCollectionDB database.
+Azure SQL database is accessed when environment IsProduction.
+Local SQL Server database is accessed when environment IsDevelopment.

+* Enabled retry on failure to SQL Server options when adding db context factory.
+Also, enabled sensitive data logging and enable detailed errors, if web hosting environment IsDevelopment.
+Please reference Program.cs for more details.

+* Updated Key Vault service to retrieve 'secret value' from environment variable, if web hosting environment IsDevelopment.
+Or, from Azure KeyVault, if IsProduction.

+  Current supported 'secrets' (environment variables, if dev.  or, Azure KeyVault secret, if prod.) are:
+    Authentication-Audience
+    Authentication-Issuer
+    Authentication-SecretForKey
+    Azure-KeyVault-Url
+    ChatCompletions-Azure-OpenAI-Key
+    ChatCompletions-Azure-OpenAI-Url
+    ChatCompletions-OpenAI-Token
+    ChatCompletions-OpenAI-Url
+    DB-Connection-String-MusicCollectionDB

+* Updated SQL Insert script to include additional 'seed data' for MusicCollectionDb SQL Server database.